 Abraham Lincoln’s Favorite Doctor

-Dr. William Newell also represented the Monmouth Beach area in Congress
+Dr. William Newell also represented the Monmouth Beach area in the US Congress

 I’m a Lincoln man.
-I’ve probably read more than 50 books about our nation’s 16th president and consider Mr. Lincoln to be American’s greatest chief executive.
+I’ve probably read more than 50 books about our nation’s 16th president and consider Abraham Lincoln to be American’s greatest chief executive.
 It was Providence that put him on Earth — when we needed him most.

 In my studies of President Lincoln, I’ve learned he had a real gift for friendship.
 One of his good friends during very trying times was a New Jersey physician and politician, William Augustus Newell.
-Though he doesn’t get a lot of notoriety, Dr. Newell was an amazingly accomplished man.
+Though he doesn’t get a lot of notoriety, Dr. Newell was a truly accomplished man.